Impact of disability or illness on work ability (partial working ability)

 Employers have an obligation and often also the desire to make reasonable modifications in the work and working conditions if it will eliminate an impediment to work caused by an injury or illness.

 If issues such as illness or disability prevent you from doing your work, your workplace can make adjustments to your job.
-Adjustments refer to changes at work that involve modifying your job description to better correspond to and support your expertise and work ability.
+Adjustments refer to changes at work that involve modifying your job description to better correspond to and support your expertise and working ability.

 Subsidy for arranging working conditions